 Take a look at your competitors.
 Print out their logos or website home pages and lay them side-by-side.
 Does your brand standout?
 Or blend in blue?

 Healthcare Marketing Cliché 3: Middle-Aged Male Doctor

 The stereotyped doctor in brand imagery is a middle-aged, white man with graying hair.
-Yet women comprise 39% of physicians.
-What’s more, in 2015 nearly 48% of medical school graduates were women.
+Yet women comprise 37% of physicians.
+What’s more, in 2021 nearly 47% of medical school residents and fellows were women.

 Don’t assume all physician images need to be men.
 The demographics are shifting.

 How do you look when you’re sick?
 I know I have bed head, no makeup, outdated glasses.
 It’s not pretty.